 When a change in an estimate is required, the change is made in current and future years.
 It is not made retroactively to prior periods.
-Thus there is no correction of previously recorded depreciation expense.
+Thus, there is no correction of previously recorded depreciation expense.
 Instead, depreciation expense for current and future years is revised.
 The rationale is that continual restatement of prior periods would adversely affect confidence in financial statements.

 To determine the new annual depreciation expense, we first compute the asset's depreciable cost at the time of the revision.
 We then allocate the revised depreciable cost to the remaining useful life.
-To illustrate, assume that Barb's Florists decides on January 1, 2009, to extend the useful life of the truck one year because of its excellent condition.
-The company has used the straight-line method to depreciate the asset to date, and book value is \$5,800 (\$13,000-\$7,200).
-The new annual depreciation is \$1,600, computed in Illustration 13-18.
+To illustrate, assume that Barb's Florists decides on January 1, 2007, to extend the useful life of the truck one year because of its excellent condition.
+The company has used the straight-line method to depreciate the asset to date, and book value is \$5,800 (\$13,000 - \$7,200).
+The new annual depreciation is \$1,600, computed in Illustration 12-18.

+Book value, 1/1/07 Less: Salvage value \$5,800 1,000 Depreciable cost \$4,800 Remaining useful life 3 years (20) 007-2010) Revised annual depreciation (\$4,800 ÷ 3) \$1,600

 Barb's Florists makes no entry for the change in estimate.
-On December 31,

-Revised depreciation computation

-Use a step-by-step approach: (1) Determine new depreciable cost; (2) divide by remaining useful life.

-Book value, 1/1/09 \$ 5,800

-Less: Salvage value 1,000

-Depreciable cost \$ 4,800

-Remaining useful life

-3 years

-(2009-2012)

-Revised annual depreciation (\$4,800 ÷ 3) \$ 1,600

-2009, during the preparation of adjusting entries, it would record depreciation expense of \$1,600.
+On December 31, 2007, during the preparation of adjusting entries, it would record depreciation expense of \$1,600.
 Significant changes in estimates must be described in the financial statements.